 Although the Management Agreement provides that Slate will automatically be re-engaged at the expiration of each term (subject to certain termination provisions), Slate will have the right, at any time, but upon 90 days' prior written notice, to terminate the Management Agreement for any reason.
 The Management Agreement may also be terminated in other circumstances, such as upon the occurrence of an event of default within the meaning of such agreement.
 Accordingly, there can be no assurance that Slate will continue to be the REIT's manager.
-If Slate should cease for whatever reason to be the REIT's manager, the cost of obtaining substitute services may be greater than the fees the REIT will pay Slate under the Management Agreement, and this may materially adversely affect the REIT's ability to meet its objectives and execute its strategy which could materially adversely affect the REIT's cash flows, operating results and financial condition.
+If Slate should cease for whatever reason to be the REIT's manager, the cost of obtaining substitute services may be greater than the fees the REIT will pay Slate under the Management Agreement, and this may materially adversely affect the REIT's cash flows, operating results and financial condition.